 Through YCM, I have had mentored a number of mentees in secondary schools, junior colleges, and polytechnics, in helping them implementing their community service projects.

-*YCM is among grant schemes made available to Singaporean youths by National Youth Council (Singapore) today.
-For more information on YCM, you may wish to check it out -> YCM information page.
+*YCM is one of the grant schemes administered by National Youth Council (Singapore) to our youths today to help them realise their community project ideas.
+To obtain more information on YCM, you may wish to check it out -> YCM information page.

 “It is your disabled attitude that determines your disability, and I learnt flexibility in beating my own limitation as I grew up so that I can still gain more life opportunities for myself.
 Positivity helps.“